 - Actively played upon in Dangan Ronpa—hero Makoto Naegi considers himself plain and is surprised when old schoolmate Sayaka Maizono remembers him.
 Maizono is a cute idol singer, but it also turns out that she tried to set Naegi up to take a fall for her so she could escape the battle royale.
 Ziz-zagged in that she regrets it.
-Also present in the rest of the cast—the wealthy and handsome son of a corporation has next to no empathy for his fellow classmates, and the villain is the classmate known as the Ultimate Fashionista.
+Also present in the rest of the cast—the wealthy and handsome son of a corporation has next to no empathy for his fellow classmates, the elegant Gothic Lolita sets up a double murder and the villain is the classmate known as the Ultimate Fashionista.
 The less conventionally attractive cast members are accordingly more heroic—plain Naegi is a sweetheart, and beefy warrior woman Sakura is noble and kind.

 - Invoked in Final Fantasy VII, where Cloud's Jerkass Façade is connected to the fact that he now looks like a sexy SOLDIER member as a result of the experimental medical procedures done on him—apparently, he expects SOLDIER members should be like this.
 A couple of characters remark that the persona makes him seem attractive in itself.